Ozzydeathdrop69/Fallout-Pip-Boy/README.md

 When the project is done i will put some pictures of the real one on here.

 This is all the resources im using to make a real life pipboy from fallout 4 (The Pip Boy 3000 MK VI).
-This repo will contain al the 3d models i used as well (DISCLAIMER IM TERRIBLE AT MAKING 3D MODELS THESE ARE NOT MINE IF I FIND THE MODEL AGAIN I WILL UPDATE THE REPO TO GIVE CREDIT).

 I have been working on this project for the last few months now and it is really starting to come together that is why I have set up this repo as I have all the stuff I need to makde a simple fleshed out repo.

 My plan of what i really need to do now is:

--Finsih off the Pip-Boy app (add more tabs and make some of the items interactive)
+-Finish off the Pip-Boy app (add more tabs and make some of the items interactive)